jdevto/tf-aws-eks-argocd-demo/README.md

 terraform apply -var='repo_url=https://github.com/<you>/<this-repo>.git'
 ```

-The Argo CD Application will point at `k8s-app/base` in that repo.
+The Argo CD Applications will point at `k8s-app/nginx-demo` and `k8s-app/go-demo` in that repo.

 ## Run the demo